pktmasseta/pktmasseta.github.io/_cpw/index.md

   - day: Saturday
     date: Apr 18th
     events:
+      - name: PKT Open House
+        description: "Wondering what life at MIT is like?
+Come meet the brothers of Phi Kappa Theta and learn more about anything you're curious about, or ask us about our neighbor, Julian Edelman."
+        start: 11:00 AM ET
+        end: 1:00 PM ET
       - name: PKT Poker Tournament
         description: "Our signature CPW event!
 Beginners and sharks alike are welcome; we'll teach you how to play or let you get right to it.
 Prizes: gaming monitor, Bluetooth speaker, Echo dot."
         start: 6:45 PM ET